-Last September, Illinois Governor Bruce Rauner signed a new law that removed restrictions on the use of crossbows during archery hunting seasons.
-Crossbows are now legal in Illinois during all archery seasons – no special permits required.
+Back in 2017, a new was signed by the governor of Illinois that removed restrictions on the use of crossbows during archery hunting seasons.
+Crossbows are now legal in Illinois during all archery seasons.
+A special permit is no longer required.

 The new law went into effect immediately.
-In the past, the use of crossbows during archery seasons was limited to hunters over the age of 62, or to those who had a special disability permit from the Illinois Department of Natural Resources (IDNR).
+Prior to the 2017 season, the use of crossbows during archery seasons was limited to hunters over the age of 62, or to those who had a special disability permit from the Illinois Department of Natural Resources (IDNR).
 Now, anyone may choose to use a crossbow during the archery deer hunting seasons in Illinois.

 The new law legalizing the use of crossbows had strong support throughout the process.
 Understandably though, the change was met with some skepticism and vocal opposition.
 Arguments for the inclusion of crossbows include the ability to include and retain a broader base of hunters.